tmprk/psychopy-docs/content/docs/programs/line-in-shape-js/_index.md

 {{< youtube 1Xv_Zl6Qtvs >}}

 The program will let you know when the experiment has ended.
-However, where did the data hosted?
+However, where is the data hosted?
 As you may have seen earlier in the Netlify function, [supabase](https://supabase.com/) is used as a datastore.
+The deployed version will send data to my Supabase bucket.
 When I navigate to my supabase storage dashboard, I see a list of CSVs that can be downloaded:

 <p align="center">
   <img width="500px" style="border-radius: 10px;" src="images/storage.png" />